7 Household Items That Should Never Be Flushed Down the Toilet

 6. Dental floss

-Dental floss is designed to be durable, which means it won’t split in water, leading to possible blockages in your pipes.
+Dental floss is designed to be durable that means it will not split in water, leading to the possibility of blockages to your pipes.

 7. Paper towels